-“There was so much excitement, the children marching, the dancing lights, the many children that attended,” said Contento.
-“There was Santa and his beautiful snow princess Elsa on the float.
-And let’s not forget the grinch, teddy bears and gingerbread man, and the clowns.
-But what was most important to the two of us, what we saw, were the smiles.
-There was laughter and the magic gleaming in everyone’s eyes, that was the magic for us, and that’s all we wanted to achieve.”
+“What was most important for the two of us, what we saw, were the smiles,” Contento said.
+“Laughter and the magic were gleaming in everyone’s eyes, that was the magic for us, and that’s all we wanted to achieve.”

 “The spirit of Christmas is togetherness and this night brought not only our own community together but many from our neighbouring communities.
-It was a most magical night.
-There is immense power when a group of people with the same interests gets together to work towards the same goal….our goal and this communities’ goal was to create unity, happiness, and magic, which we absolutely did.”
+It was a most magical night.”